antwanvdm/php-oop-music-collection/README.md

   an apache or nginx server to try out this application.
 - If you want to run the CLI, you can find 1 Task to register a user.
 You can run this
   example: `php -d xdebug.mode=off app/cli.php account register new@test.com New secret`.
-- If you want an example of how to call an API endpoint, call the `/api` URL with the `Content-Type` header set to `application/json`.
+- There is also 1 API endpoint included to add a favorite, you can find this example in `public/js/main.js`.
+Always make sure to set the `Content-Type` header to `application/json` when you use the API controller with JSON response.

 ## Roadmap